Economy Overview Global:

 Details of key financial ratios

-Decrease in Interest Coverage Ratio, Operating Margin and Net Profit Margin is due to decrease in Profit earned for the financial year 2023-24.
+Decrease in Interest Coverage Ratio is due to the decrease in profit for the financial year 2024-25.

-Decrease in Debt Equity Ratio is due to decrease in Bank borrowings and increase in Other Equity of the Company.
+Increase in Debt Equity Ratio is due to the increase in working capital borrowings during the financial year 2024-25.

 Details of any change in Return on Net Worth as compared to the immediately previous financial year along with a detailed explanation thereof.

-The reason for decrease in Return on Net Worth is due to decrease in profit for the financial year 2023-2024 and increase in the Networth of the Company.
+The reason for decrease in Return on Net Worth is due to the decrease in profit for the financial year 2024-2025.

 Cautionary Statement